ysak-y/alexa-presentation-language-preview/README.md

 You can change viewport size by selecting viewport on the status bar.

+### Refresh preview

+APL Preview will refresh each time when you save json file.
+So if you want to debug `onMount` or other commands which are called when show the document, just save json file again.

 ### APL Document component tree

 You can see `APL DOCUMENT TREE` and `APL COMPONENT DETAILS` tree view in `EXPLORER` tab.